 What to Expect while in Tanzania

 Tanzania is a relatively peaceful yet still developing African county with a vast and wild wilderness.
-The countries natural attractions; the mountains, animals, rare cultures, beautiful beaches and exotic locations have helped develop a healthy tourism industry which thankfully allows millions of people directly and in-directly to earn a good living.
+The countries natural attractions; the mountains, animals, rare cultures, beautiful beaches, and exotic locations have helped develop a healthy tourism industry which thankfully allows millions of people directly and in-directly to earn a good living.
 However, poverty can still be seen while visiting Tanzania and it is advised to act as respectful as possible.
-Please talk to your guide about taking photographs, customs and actions that may offend while in-country.
+Please talk to your guide about taking photographs, customs, and actions that may offend while in-country.

 Tanzanian people by nature are extremely friendly and warm but bear in mind that crime does exist like in all cities around the world.
 Your leader will brief you fully on arrival regarding personal safety.
 Please do not hesitate to ask as many questions as you need.

 While traveling in Tanzania with Kuwa Huru Adventure you should expect a wonderful and memorable adventure very much out of the ordinary from your normal lifestyle.
-There will be great food, big smiles, new sights and smells, most probably dust or mud and a many stories.
+There will be great food, big smiles, new sights, and smells, most probably dust or mud and many stories.
 Get ready to have fun!